Silvergate Capital Corporation (SI) Shares Down Despite Recent Market Volatility

-Silvergate Capital Corporation (NYSE: SI)’s stock price has decreased by -6.96 compared to its previous closing price of 1.58. but the company has seen a -20.11% decline in its stock price over the last five trading sessions.
+Silvergate Capital Corporation (NYSE: SI)’s stock price has decreased by -2.80 compared to its previous closing price of 1.43.
+Despite this, the company has experienced a -14.20% fall in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 03/09/23 that Silvergate’s Story Is About Fundamentals, Not Just Crypto

 Is It Worth Investing in Silvergate Capital Corporation (NYSE: SI) Right Now?

-The 36-month beta value for SI is also noteworthy at 2.35.
-There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 1 rating it as “sell.”
+while the 36-month beta value is 2.25.Analysts have differing opinions on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 1 as “sell.”

 Click Here to Download the FREE Report.